-— they run along the border with New York state and merge into the Green Mountains in Vermont.
+— they run along the border with the Taconics and New York state and merge into the Green Mountains in Southern Vermont.

-I live in a high green country with a vivid creative life.
-It is a rare place.
+And it’s a rare place.
+We live in a high green country with a vivid creative life.
 Up here a choreographer from Brooklyn can walk into a 200-year-old meetinghouse and imagine black American Shaker dance.
 And then he can create his own movement and perform there.

 In some ways it’s an in-between place, across the state from Boston and up the Hudson River from New York, and as a cultural area and as a geographic one, it spills over the state line.

 Berkshire County is a long, lean stretch.
 It runs from Connecticut north to Vermont, 50 miles from end to end.
 But it’s a beautiful amble.
-Not long ago I took an hour to get from Cobble Hill to an old friend’s wedding in Manhattan, and here in that time I can cross the length of the county and tool along country roads, watching for wild turkeys on my way to see a play before it opens Off-Broadway.
+You can take an hour to get from Cobble Hill in Brooklyn to an old friend’s wedding in Manhattan, and here in that time I can cross the length of the county and tool along country roads, watching for wild turkeys on my way to see a play before it opens Off-Broadway.

 Some of our history in the Berkshires is alive because we still use it every day, to make cheese or cider or a cup to drink it in.
 And some of our history we are reviving in new ways, as in a silo at Hancock Shaker Village, new music invokes Shaker hymns with contemporary artists and technology.